MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-local-context.md

 ```

 Use `az local-context` to set local context used in the creation of an Azure storage account.
-If a global variable is set for the same object, local context will override the global variable value.
+If a global variable is set for the same object, local context will override the global variable.

 ```azurecli
 # turn local context on